lnurl/luds/spec.md

 **Wallet to service interaction flow:**

-_Longer path typically used for scanning a QR code_

-1.1 User scans a LNURL QR code or accesses an `lightning:LNURL..` link with `LN WALLET` and `LN WALLET` decodes LNURL.
+1. User scans a LNURL QR code or accesses an `lightning:LNURL..` link with `LN WALLET` and `LN WALLET` decodes LNURL.

-1.2 `LN WALLET` makes a GET request to `LN SERVICE` using the decoded LNURL.
+2. `LN WALLET` makes a GET request to `LN SERVICE` using the decoded LNURL.

-1.3 `LN WALLET` gets Json response from `LN SERVICE` of form:
+3. `LN WALLET` gets Json response from `LN SERVICE` of form:

 	{
 		callback: String, // the URL which LN SERVICE would accept a withdrawal Lightning invoice as query parameter